jimbobbennett/smart-garden-ornaments/README.md

 # Smart Garden Ornaments

-**Under construction!
-Come back later for the complete version of this guide**

 *Ever wanted to track things happening in your garden and neighborhood using smart garden ornaments?
 Now you can using BBC micro:bits and a cloud-based IoT service.*

 ![A bird box in a tree with a micro bit visible inside](./images/smart-garden-ornament-birdbox.png)

-This is a fun week long project for those who want to take their first steps into the world of the Internet of Things (IoT) using devices that are popular with kids and tools that make programming accessible to young developers.
+This is a fun week long project for those who want to take their first steps into the world of the Internet of Things (IoT) using devices that are popular with kids, and tools that make programming accessible to young developers.
 You'll use a Raspberry Pi along with some [BBC micro:bits](https://microbit.org) and any garden ornaments you have to hand to build a smart neighborhood, gathering data such as temperature and noise levels and displaying it in the cloud using [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=julyot-github-jabenn).

 ## How it works